Rochan-Raj/Deepfake_Detection-/README.md

 ## Results

+1.The resultant Predicted likelihood came to *72.93%* in my experiment.

 1.The Meso4 model demonstrates effective performance in distinguishing real vs deepfake images

 2.Due to its compact architecture, it trains faster compared to deeper CNNs